takos22/quiz-api/README.md

 There are 2 subdomains:

-- `/question` - returns a random question on the format:
+- `/question` - returns a random question.

     ```json
     {